Charlie Rogers

 John Edward "Charlie" Rogers (born June 19, 1976) is an American former professional football player who was a running back and wide receiver in the National Football League (NFL) for the Seattle Seahawks (1999–2001), the Houston Texans (2002), the Buffalo Bills (2002) and the Miami Dolphins (2003).
+He was selected in the fifth round of the 1999 NFL draft with the 152nd overall pick.

 Rogers led the NFL in average punt return yardage in his rookie season, 1999.
 He also returned a kickoff 85 yards for a touchdown in the Seattle Seahawks playoff loss to the Miami Dolphins (the last points scored by a Seahawk in Kingdome history).

-Rogers was in the 2002 NFL Expansion Draft.
+Rogers was in the 2002 NFL expansion draft.
 He was drafted by the Houston Texans, 13th overall.